CityRelay

 • Gas safety issues.
 Expired or missing gas safety certificates are considered a serious breach.
 It is subject to swift enforcement action and can invalidate your property’s insurance.

 • Electrical risks.
-This includes overloaded circuits, outdated wiring, and missing or expired Electrical Safety Reports.
+This includes overloaded circuits, outdated wiring, and missing or expired Electrical Installation Condition Reports (EICRs).
 These can lead to electrical fires and huge fines from local councils.

 • Fire safety hazards.
-Properties with faulty fire doors, missing smoke alarms, carbon monoxide detectors, and fire extinguishers are fire safety hazards.
+Properties with faulty fire doors (where required), missing smoke alarms and carbon monoxide detectors, blocked escape routes, or defective emergency lighting are fire safety hazards.
 These can lead to heavy penalties and can even keep rental properties from operating.

 • Poor property condition.
 These could mean broken doors and windows, unsafe kitchens, or defective bathrooms.
 All of these are classified as hazards by HHSRS.